eug11ne/space_images/README.md

 # space_images

-Upload images of space to Telegram channel @space_overview.
-Use three scripts to fill the **images** folder with space pictures and then publish them to tg channel.
+Upload images of space to the specified Telegram channel.
+Use three scripts to fill the **images** folder with space pictures and then publish them to the tg channel.

 ### How to install